-• The landscape of future projects is evolving at the moment: The discussions of a project in China have started in earnest only after the completion of strategies
+• The landscape of future projects is evolving at the moment, leading up to the strategy process

-- The landscape of future projects is evolving at the moment: The discussions of a project in China have started in earnest only after the completion of strategies - ILC closest to the "real axis" at the moment.
-Technical design completed, evaluation in Japan, conclusion expected Spring 2016 - After positive decision: (At least) 2 years of preparation, ~ 10 years construction earliest start 2028
+- The landscape of future projects is evolving at the moment, leading up to the strategy process - ILC closest to the "real axis" at the moment.
+Technical design completed, evaluation in Japan, conclusion expected this year - After positive decision: Assume 4 years of preparation, ~ 10 years construction earliest start 2032

-- The landscape of future projects is evolving at the moment: The discussions of a project in China have started in earnest only after the completion of strategies - ILC closest to the "real axis" at the moment.
-Technical design completed, evaluation in Japan, conclusion expected Spring 2016 - After positive decision: (At least) 2 years of preparation, ~ 10 years construction earliest start 2028 - CEPC the "newcomer" on a fast track.
+- The landscape of future projects is evolving at the moment, leading up to the strategy process - ILC closest to the "real axis" at the moment.
+Technical design completed, evaluation in Japan, conclusion expected this year - After positive decision: Assume 4 years of preparation, ~ 10 years construction earliest start 2032 - CEPC the "newcomer" on a fast track.
 Currently in concept phase, just received funding to develop the technical design over the next 5 years, then decision - Could be completed on a similar timescale as ILC - SppC the extension of CEPC to proton-proton collisions on a substantially longer time-scale, after > 10 years of operation of CEPC

-- The landscape of future projects is evolving at the moment: The discussions of a project in China have started in earnest only after the completion of strategies - CLIC for a long time CERNs only long-term future R&D project conceptual design completed, technical design phase until ~ 2018, then in principle ready for a first decision - construction could start ~ 6 years after that
+- The landscape of future projects is evolving at the moment: The discussions of a project in China have started in earnest only after the completion of strategies - CLIC for a long time CERNs only long-term future R&D project conceptual design completed, technical design phase until end of 2018, then in principle ready for a first decision - construction could start ~ 6 years after that: Operation could begin directly after the end of HL-LHC